langchain-ai/langgraphjs/docs/docs/concepts/low_level.md

 In addition, you can use the [`streamEvents`](https://api.js.langchain.com/classes/langchain_core_runnables.Runnable.html#streamEvents) method to stream back events that happen _inside_ nodes.
 This is useful for [streaming tokens of LLM calls](../how-tos/streaming-tokens-without-langchain.ipynb).

-LangGraph is built with first class support for streaming, including streaming updates from graph nodes during the execution, streaming tokens from LLM calls and more.
+LangGraph is built with first class support for streaming, including streaming updates from graph nodes during execution, streaming tokens from LLM calls and more.
 See this [conceptual guide](./streaming.md) for more information.